Slip and Fall Accidents

 How Long Do I Have to File a Slip and Fall Claim?

 Get what you're entitled to.
-Contact us to get started today.
+Contact us to get started today with our Fresno slip and fall accident lawyer.

 What Damages Are Available?

-Slip and fall accidents often result in significant injuries, from serious bruises and lacerations, to broken bones, to concussions, traumatic brain injuries, ruptured discs, and more.
+Slip and fall accidents often result in significant injuries, from serious bruises and lacerations to broken bones.
+They can also result in concussions, traumatic brain injuries, ruptured discs, and more.
 As a result, victims may require extensive medical treatment and ongoing care.
 They may be out of work for weeks, months, or even years, and they are likely to suffer debilitating physical pain and emotional trauma due to their injuries.

 At Fowler | Helsel | Vogt, our Fresno slip and fall lawyers seek maximum compensation for all your damages, including but not limited to: